Snehan2k2/Elec_club_Mini_Task_3/Project 2.md

 The trick is to put all the IMUs on the I2C bus, and connect IMU's AD0 pin to a seperate digital pin on the Arduino.
 The crux is, when you want to read from a specific IMU, set all AD0s to HIGH, except the one you want to read to LOW.
 All the IMUs with AD0s set to HIGH will have an address of 0x69, whereas the only one on LOW will have an address of 0x68.
 Thus, now we are able to differentiate the IMU from which we want to read values from, and the rest.

+Now, this leads us to ONE MORE problem:

+We will need 19 Arduino pins to connect to the